uesg21221/uesgs-arras/README.md

 You'll first need to install [Node.js](https://nodejs.org).
 It doesn't matter if you pick the LTS or Latest version, they'll both work fine.

 Once `Node.js` is installed, open Terminal and run the command `npm i ws`.
-This will install the WebSocket library that LibreTanks uses.
+This will install the WebSocket library that Open Source Arras uses.

-After installing `ws`, [download the source code of the latest release of LibreTanks](https://github.com/Taureon/aps-plus-plus/releases).
+After installing `ws`, [download the source code of the latest release of Open Source Arras](https://github.com/Taureon/aps-plus-plus/releases).
 Extract it once it's downloaded and open either `run.bat` (if you're on Windows) or `run.sh` (if you're not).
 If there aren't any errors, your server will start up.
 Go to `localhost:26301` in your favourite web browser (keep the terminal window open, closing it will shut down the server) to play.

 [If you need a more detailed guide, click here for a step by step list.](https://github.com/Taureon/aps-plus-plus/wiki/Frequently-Asked-Questions#how-do-i-set-up-my-server)